Biblical Chronology Research

 About the author

-Balázs T. Kiss (also writing as Kiss Balázs Tibor) is an independent researcher based in Bavaria, Germany, working on Bronze Age chronology, biblical archaeology, and the synchronization of textual and archaeological evidence for the second millennium BCE.
+Balázs T. Kiss (also writing as Kiss Balázs Tibor) is a Researcher, Data Analyst based in Bavaria, Germany, working on Bronze Age chronology, biblical archaeology, and the synchronization of textual and archaeological evidence for the second millennium BCE.

 He works without institutional affiliation, drawing on radiocarbon physics, Bayesian methods, stratigraphic geology, and biogeochemistry alongside the textual and archaeological tradition.
 The work is openly deposited under CC-BY-NC-ND on Zenodo to invite testing and critique.
 He is of Hungarian-Jewish heritage on his maternal line and Lutheran formation by upbringing; the work brackets the question of religious historicity and treats biblical traditions as historical sources to be critically evaluated, neither affirmed nor denied as theological claims.